 7475 Shady Hollow Dr

 Newark, Ca 94560

 I finally started taking apart the transmission.
 The main shaft has over 50 parts rotating around it – 1st – 5th gears, synchro hubs, synchro sleeves, bearings, etc.

 This is where doubt started whether this would actually work again.

 Common Alfa transmission wisdom indicates gear lightening for better shifting response and as a cure for a crunching 1-2 shift.
-It makes, sense, having less rotating mass and the accompanying reduced intertia would wear the syncros less.
+It makes, sense, having less rotating mass and the accompanying reduced inertia would wear the syncros less.
 Better acceleration too, but me losing 20 lbs. would increase the car’s performance more.